TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-start-standalone-avset.md

 For PowerShell examples to resize a VM, for both in an availability set and not in availability set, see [Resize a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm).<br>

+To determine available sizes using PowerShell, use the [Get-AzComputeResourceSku](https://docs.microsoft.com/powershell/module/az.compute/get-azcomputeresourcesku) command, for Azure CLI see the [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) command, for the REST API see the [Resource SKUs - List](https://docs.microsoft.com/rest/api/compute/resourceskus/list) operation.<br>

 To determine available sizes using the Azure portal, select the VM and under **Settings**, choose **Size**.
-On the **Size** blade, you can view available sizes and use filter options.<br>
+On the **Size** blade, you can view available sizes and use filter options.

-To determine available sizes using PowerShell, use the [Get-AzComputeResourceSku](https://docs.microsoft.com/powershell/module/az.compute/get-azcomputeresourcesku) command, for Azure CLI see the [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) command, for the REST API see the [Resource SKUs - List](https://docs.microsoft.com/rest/api/compute/resourceskus/list) operation.